 How do I purchase a Ballpark E-Guide?

-You simply click on “Buy It Now” button underneath, and then click on “Checkout”.
+You simply click on “Buy It Now” button underneath, and then click on “Checkout” and enter the relevant information.

 You will receive an e-mail with a link to download each guide you have purchased.
 Just click on the link and it’s on its way to your computer!
 There is a time limit though, so please download it as soon as possible.